saswatapain17/saswatapain17/README.md

 ![Header](https://github.com/saswatapain17/saswatapain17/blob/main/thoughtworks-gif_dribbble.gif)

 ## 👨‍💻 About Me
-I am a M.Tech student from IIT Jammu  with a passion for Full Stack Web Development and DataScience.
-I and I am currently a Research intern at IIT Jodhpur.
+I am a M.Tech CSE student from IIT Jammu  with a passion for Full Stack Web Development and DataScience.
+I and I am currently a Research Intern at IIT Jodhpur.

 - 🔭 I’m currently working on Ascites Segmentation.
 - 🌱 I’m learning Pytorch,GAN.